 The need for frictionless authentication

 Traditional authentication methods, such as passwords and multi-factor authentication (MFA), often introduce friction in the user experience.
-Users are burdened with remembering complex passwords or undergoing additional verification steps, leading to frustration and potential security risks.
+Users are burdened with remembering complex passwords or going through additional verification steps, leading to frustration and potential security risks.

-Frictionless authentication addresses these challenges by leveraging advanced technologies to authenticate users, providing a more user-friendly and secure experience.
+Frictionless authentication addresses these challenges by using advanced technologies to authenticate users seamlessly, providing a more user-friendly and secure experience.

 Read also: What is MFA?